OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

-Token-based authentication is implemented by sending a signed   token (verified by the server) with each HTTP request  .
+Token-based authentication is implemented by sending a signed token (verified by the server) with each HTTP request.
 The most commonly used token format is the JSON Web Token, defined at (https://tools.ietf.org/html/rfc7519).
 A JWT may encode the complete session state as a JSON object.
 Therefore, the server doesn't have to store any session data or authentication information.

 The following example shows a [Base64-encoded JSON Web Token](https://jwt.io/#debugger "JWT Example on jwt.io"):